SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

 ### About ODATA Services Northwind - Orders

-An easy way to develop **training** applications with SAP Business Application Studio with SAP Fiori Tools is to use a public ODATA services.
+An easy way to develop **training** applications with SAP Business Application Studio with SAP Fiori Tools is to use a public ODATA service.

 This tutorial uses the public Northwind OData **V2** services. <br>
 https://services.odata.org/V2/Northwind/Northwind.svc/  <br>